-Note the stops for three of the organ divisions on the right hand console jamb
+Note the stops for three of the organ divisions on the right hand console

-and the (smaller white) combination buttons beneath the manuals.
+jamb and the (smaller white) combination buttons beneath the manuals.

 Combinations and Couplers

-Organists usually pull a set of stops to produced the desired volume, tone and blend of sound.
+Organists usually pull a set of stops to produce the desired volume, tone and blend of sound.
 The typical organ sound is produced from a chorus of diapasons of say 8, 4 and 2 foot pitch, whereas the thundering pedal notes will be produced from the pedal reeds of 16 and 32 foot pitch.
 A quiet gentle sound can be produced from two or three string ranks, or a rather typical baroque sound by pulling 8 and 2 foot flutes together.

 It has already been mentioned that the manual of one division can be "coupled" to another division, enabling one keyboard, or the pedalboard, to play more than one division.
 This is one means whereby the very full, spine-tingling sound of a large organ played in tutti can be produced.